ChristianRiesen/otp/README.md

 There are also older open source versions of the Google Authenticator app for both [iPhone](https://github.com/google/google-authenticator) and [Android](https://github.com/google/google-authenticator-android)

-This helper class uses the random_int function from PHP7, or the polyfill method from [paragonie/random_compat](https://packagist.org/packages/paragonie/random_compat) if present and falls back on other (less "secure") random generators.
+This helper class uses the random_int function from PHP7, or the polyfill method from [paragonie/random_compat](https://packagist.org/packages/paragonie/random_compat) if present.

 About
 =====